82siha1mpg/3D-Geodata-Server/README.md

 node server.js                  // To initialize synchronization pipeline in listening mode.
 ```
 Now, implementation is ready to be used :)
+# Test Run
+Once the system is up and ready to be used, user can start bringing in the data.
+As mentioned above, GeoRocket is used as Primary DB in this implementation, a http interface is used to manage it.
+It can execute three different commands: _*Import, Add, Delete*_.
+* _Import_: Import new cityGml file using this button.
+It will first bring in the cityGml into the GeoRocket DB and after that it creates 3d models for this new data.
+* _Add_: If there is a new building that needs to be added, can be imported using this option.
+This building will be imported into GeoRocket DB.
+After this, it will automatically add this new building into 3D Tiles and Indexed 3D Scene Layers.
+* _Delete_: Using this option, any errorneous building can be deleted.
+It will first delete data from GeoRocket, and then it will delete building from existing 3D Tile and Indexed 3D Scene.

+# 3D Visualization
+Once 3D models are created and published as assets, they are ready to be visualized.
+Two web applications are created using Cesium JS API and Esri JS API.
+These applications allow users to draw a bounding box on the virtual digital globes and send request to the Server.
+3D Data can then be visualized on Cesium and Esri globes.

 # Authors
 * Harpreet Singh, harpreet19897079@gmail.com